ald3rs0n/ald3rs0n.github.io/index.md

 ### US3R
 Run nmap to find open ports.
 Nmap will show result like this:
 ![nmap scan](/images/nmap.png)
 We have open ports; 22 is ssh, 80 is http, 9200 also http.
 Open 80 in browser and there is picture of needle in haystack, download it, run strings against it.
-There is a base64 encoded string in the last line, save it in a file and decode it.
+There is a base64 encoded string in the last line,save it in a file and decode it.

 ![Base64](/images/string.png)

     base64 –decode file.b64.